Double your monthly income and triple customer satisfaction by becoming a certified LinkedIn profile writer

 ■ ♦ ◆ ●

-In addition to bullet points, you can also play around with these other symbols, use them as visual cues.
-For example, if your client includes their email address, consider putting it on it’s own line with one of these symbols to draw attention to it.
-The next lesson shows an example of just this!
+In addition to bullet points, you can also play around with other symbols and use them as visual cues.
+For example, if your client includes their email address, consider putting it on its own line with one of these symbols to draw attention to it.

 Let’s say you have a client who has two distinct roles in his work.
 He’s a carpenter and a prophet.
 Or she’s a financial controller and a weekend wedding photographer.
 Maybe you just want to separate different thoughts in someone’s summary, or experience section.